vishnupriya022/VPN-Connectivity-Issue-IT-Support/README.md

 # VPN Connectivity Issue – IT Support

 ## Description
 This project simulates a real-time IT support scenario where a user cannot connect to a VPN.
-It demonstrates step-by-step troubleshooting, resolution, and ticket closure, making it a portfolio-ready project for GitHub.
+It demonstrates step-by-step troubleshooting, resolution, and ticket closure.

 ---